SudhanshuG69/KPMG_Internship/README.md

-<h1 align = 'center'> KPMG_Internship </h1>
+<h1 align = 'center'> KPMG Data Analytics Internship </h1>
 Sprocket Central Pty Ltd, a medium size bikes & cycling accessories organisation, has approached  KPMG and needs help with its customer and transaction data.
-The organisation has a large dataset relating to its customers, but their team is unsure how to analyse it to help optimise its marketing strategy effectively.
+The organisation has a large dataset relating to its customers, but its team is unsure how to analyse it to help optimise its marketing strategy effectively.

 However, in order to support the analysis, We spoke to the Assototor for some ideas and she advised that “the importance of optimising the quality of customer datasets cannot be underestimated.
 The better the dataset's quality, the better chance you will be able to use it to drive company growth.”